 - It can get hot in Southern California plus add a mask so remember that when you’re planning your visit.
 There is not much shade in the heat of the day.
 Keep this in mind as you decide what time to go.
 Check my Amazon park items list for my favorite Disney fan to keep you cool!

-If you plan to make a trip to visit Downtown Disney and are looking for a place to stay check out this post.
+If you are looking for a place to stay check out these posts.

 Pin this post to your favorite Disney planning board.